Filter policy constraints in Amazon SNS - Amazon Simple Notification Service

 • The keywords true, false, and null, without quotation marks

-• When you use the Amazon SNS API, you must pass the JSON of the filter policy as a valid UTF-8 string.
+• When using the Amazon SNS API, you must pass the JSON of the filter policy as a valid UTF-8 string.

-• The maximum size of a policy is 256 KB.
+• The maximum size of a filter policy is 256 KB.

-• By default, you can have up to 200 filter policies per topic, and 10,000 filter policies per Amazon Web Services account.
+• By default, you can have up to 200 filter policies per topic, and 10,000 filter policies per Amazon account.

-This policy limit wouldn't stop Amazon SQS queue subscriptions from being created with the Subscribe API.
+This policy limit would not stop Amazon SQS queue subscriptions from being created with the Subscribe API.
 However, it will fail when you attach the filter policy in the Subscribe API call (or the SetSubscriptionAttributes API call).

 To increase this quota, you can use Amazon Service Quotas.